jacquietran/2019_may_rladies_akl/README.md

-# R-Ladies AKL workshop materials: Sports analytics with R (May 2019)
+# R-Ladies AKL: Sports analytics with R

+Materials for May 2019 workshop